gu-fan/mathematic.vim/README.md

     or this pdf of math symbols.
     http://amath.colorado.edu/documentation/LaTeX/Symbols.pdf

-Misc Symbols:
+KeyHelper:

     By using KeyHelper.
-You can inputing more symbols.
-    From unicode char 0x2500 - 0x2800.
+You can inputing these symbols easier. and input more symbols from unicode char 0x2500 - 0x2800.

 **NOTE** view the keymap file (mathematic.vim) for detail mappings.